Reheating food in the microwave is a common kitchen ritual in modern America.

-According to U.K. newspaper The Mirror, reheating cold chicken a second time in the microwave causes the meat’s protein composition to change — and that can lead to digestive problems.
+According to U.K. newspaper The Mirror, reheating cold chicken in the microwave causes the meat’s protein composition to change — and that can lead to digestive problems.

 The way you store food before you even think about reheating it is incredibly important.

 According to the Penn State College of Agricultural Sciences, potatoes can be a breeding ground for Clostridium botulinum (botulism) if they aren’t promptly refrigerated after you’re done eating them.